spitfire-sidra/mazu/README.md

-# mazu - with ipython inside
+# MAZU - with ipython inside
 ## Malware Repository with social sharing feature
 ##